2,3-dihydroxy-2,3-dihydro-p-cumate dehydrogenase

-Thus, the two substrates of this enzyme are cis-5,6-dihydroxy-4-isopropylcyclohexa-1,3-dienecarboxylate and NAD^{+}, whereas its 3 products are 2,3-dihydroxy-p-cumate, NADH, and H^{+}.
+The two substrates of this enzyme are (2S,3R)-2,3-dihydroxy-2,3-dihydro-p-cumic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 2,3-dihydroxy-p-cumic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is cis-2,3-dihydroxy-2,3-dihydro-p-cumate:NAD+ oxidoreductase.
 This enzyme participates in biphenyl degradation.